Disease/Disorder

 Surgical interventions

 Surgical management may be required to treat the contractures and other joint deformities caused by spasticity.
-Surgical interventions may include peripheral neurotomies, tendon releases, tendon lengthening and rhizotomies which are utilized sparingly due to the inherent risks.24
+Surgical interventions may include peripheral neurotomies, tendon releases, tendon lengthening and rhizotomies, which are utilized sparingly due to the inherent risks.30

 Coordination of care

-A coordinated rehabilitation team consisting of the patient, their family / caregivers with physiatrist, physical therapist (PT), occupational therapist (OT), and speech and language pathologist (SLP) when appropriate, can assist in the management of spasticity.
-These caregivers can help the patient identify functional goals, provide education and treatment, and assist with initial assessment and response to therapy.23
+A coordinated rehabilitation team led by a physiatrist and consisting of the patient, their family / caregivers, physical therapist (PT), occupational therapist (OT), orthotist, neurosurgeon, orthopedic surgeons, and speech and language pathologist (SLP), when appropriate, can assist in managing spasticity.
+These caregivers can help the patient identify functional goals, provide education and treatment, and assist with initial assessment and response to therapy.31

 Patient & family education

-Intrathecal baclofen can cause life-threatening problems if a patient is overdosed or if they are withdrawn from treatment abruptly.
+Intrathecal baclofen can cause life-threatening problems if a patient is overdosed or if treatment is abruptly withdrawn.
 Strict adherence to refill schedules and watchfulness for any changes in spasticity pattern can help patients and families avoid complications.
 As changes in spasticity can also herald a new disease process, patients and families should communicate changes to their care team.
-Similarly, botulinum toxins, when used for spasticity, carry a black box warning for potential toxin spread that may result in respiratory failure and death22, particularly if injected in close proximity to facial and neck structures.
+Similarly, botulinum toxins, when used for spasticity, carry a black box warning for potential toxin spread that may result in respiratory failure and death,29 particularly if injected in close proximity to facial or neck structures.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Sudden increases in spasticity can be caused by worsening of a disease process or by irritants.
-Common irritants include heterotopic ossification, urinary tract infections, urolithiasis, stool impaction, pressure ulcers, fractures or dislocations, ingrown toenails, growth spurts, and emotional stress.15,17, 29
+Common irritants include heterotopic ossification, urinary tract infections, urolithiasis, stool impaction, pressure ulcers, fractures or dislocations, ingrown toenails, growth spurts, and emotional stress.19,23,32 Abrupt changes in spasticity while undergoing ITB treatment warrants immediate assessment for pump failure or errors occurring during pump refill or programming.

 Cutting Edge/Emerging and Unique Concepts and Practice

-Human recombinant hyaluronidase is under investigation to address muscle stiffness resulting from prolonged joint immobility that arises from spasticity.
+Human recombinant hyaluronidase is under investigation to address muscle stiffness resulting from prolonged joint immobility arising from spasticity.
 Excessive accumulation of hyaluronan in muscles immobilized by CNS injury and spasticity is theorized to contribute to muscle stiffness by developing cross linkage of molecules and increased viscoelasticity of the extracellular matrix, inhibiting muscle movement.
 Local injection of hyaluronidase hydrolyzes hyaluronan, with the potential to reduce stiffness.
-Further research is needed to study the optimal dosing, duration, number/locations of injections and the possibility of placebo effect.
-26
+Further research is needed to study the optimal dosing, duration, number/locations of injections and the possibility of placebo effect.33,34

 Gaps in the Evidence-Based Knowledge

-There is a lack of understanding of the exact pathophysiology underlying spasticity.
-The difficulty in measuring spasticity intensity in response to treatments impedes efforts in determining therapy effects.
-Most clinical scales that assess spasticity and quantify response to treatment are ordinal and poorly quantify the response to treatment.
+The exact pathophysiology underlying spasticity has not been fully elucidated.
+The difficulty in measuring spasticity intensity in response to treatments impedes efforts in determining therapeutic effects.
+Most clinical scales that assess spasticity and treatment responses are ordinal and poorly quantify therapeutic efficacy.
 Additionally, severity of spasticity can vary throughout the day thus further clouding clinical assessment.
-Global scales measuring functional limitation such as the Functional Independence Measure and the Barthel Index are not sensitive enough to record change after therapeutic interventions.
-Furthermore, none of these techniques incorporate the subjective experience of spasticity, nor how it affects the quality of people’s lives.
-Reliable and reproducible quantitative measures are needed for evaluation of spasticity.27
+Global scales measuring functional limitation, such as the Functional Independence Measure and the Barthel Index, are insufficiently sensitive enough to record changes after therapeutic interventions.
+Furthermore, none of these measures incorporate the subjective experience of spasticity, nor how it affects the quality of people’s lives.
+Reliable and reproducible quantitative measures are needed for evaluation of spasticity.35

 References